Main Entry Fee is $4,500 per boat through June 15 and covers everyone on board. After June 15 there will be a $450 late fee per boat.

 Points for catch and release are awarded when, I the process of the catch and release as defined above, all technical elements are shown on video.
 Tagging is not required for points and billfish removed from the water or boated will be disqualified.
+Teams must upload catch and release confirmation videos to tournament director via dropbox at RFCarter4@Gmail.com. iPhones, iPads, and Go Pros are allowed to be used when capturing required footage.
 Video submitted for consideration for points must include the following technical elements:

 Verification Videos become the property of the tournament.
 Verification videos are billfish scorecards must be turned in to the video judges at the designated judging location near the weigh station until 7:00pm on Thursday or Friday, or until 6pm Saturday.

 In the event the tournament committee feels in their best judgement fishing is unsafe due to severe weather, high seas, or any cause beyond the control of the Texas Gulf Coast Billfish Classic, the tourmanent may be delayed.
 If delayed, a new start time or date will be announced should weather conditions improve.
 All teams and participants should make their decision to fish based solely on their own judgement.
 FISH AT YOUR OWN RISK.
 One day of fishing constitutes a complete tournament.
 Entrants shall have no claim against the Texas Gulf Coast Billfish Classic for return of paid entry fees.

 For any category of fish brought to the scales, placement is determined by recorded weight and time of the fish.
 In case of a tie for Top Lady Angler or Top Junior Angler on points, placement is determined by the first angler to reach the points based on recorded time.